BaxterKirikiri/DailyCodingProblems/README.md

 # DailyCodingProblems

-A collection of coding problems I have completed in code sandbox
+A collection of coding problems I have completed in code sandbox.
+Each sandbox has its own tests, to tests the solutions written in index.js.

 ## Problem 001